MAstilleroF/manuelastillero.github.io/index.md

 * _human, too lawyer: if you have a problem related to the world of law, I will solve it for you.
 END_

 --> [holoLAWn, #beyondthelaw](https://www.hololawn.io):
-* un equipo de HLW-Replicantes preparado para resolver tus problemas tecnolegales o, alternativamente, demoler a tu oponente (y el jodido musno si ses necesario)
+* un equipo de HLW-Replicantes preparado para resolver tus problemas tecnolegales o, alternativamente, demoler a tu oponente (y el jodido musno si es necesario)
 * _a team of HLW-Replicants ready to solve your technolegal problems or, alternatively, to demolish your opponent (and the fucking world if necessary)

 --> [ACV](https://read.cv/mastillerof):